 Markus Niggli: The sheer amount of time it takes to report all your practices.
 You can easily fill three full binders with paper, write a lot of reports, and document strategies.
 Smaller wineries really work hard on changing their vineyards and spend a lot of time with it.
 There is also the money aspect.
 Just to participate in the program costs a good amount of money.

 Heather Pyle Lucas: Time and money, as always.
 Reading, understanding, and filling out the documentation is time-consuming, and some of the new practices or changes a farmer might make involve more money and more time.
 Some do not but many involve more oversight in the vineyard and a more nuanced approach to irrigation, pest control, etc, and that usually implies increased costs at least for a while.
 Training workers properly and attending to worker safety and providing a living wage involves time and money, which I believe are well spent.

-Heather Pyle Lucas: I wish the public understood that sustainable programs like LODI RULES are not “organic minus” but rather the future of farming where workers, finances, water, air, and the fruit all can be respected and honored.
-Some consumers think that because sustainable certification allows all to participate while organic has strict black and white metrics, that sustainable is not as rigorous.
+Heather Pyle Lucas: I wish the public understood that sustainable programs like LODI RULES are not “organic minus” but rather the future of farming where workers, finances, water, air, and fruit all can be respected and honored.
+Some consumers think that because sustainable certification allows all to participate while organic has strict black-and-white metrics, sustainable is not as rigorous.
 Nothing could be further from the truth.
 Trust a sustainable certification to validate a farmer's commitment to a healthy planet and healthy fruit.

-Sue and Rodney Tipton: That wine growers and wineries are aware and taking important steps to improve the health of the soil, the grapes, and the finished wines, and are motivated to do so for the right reasons.
+Sue and Rodney Tipton: Wine growers and wineries are aware of and taking important steps to improve the health of the soil, the grapes, and the finished wines, and are motivated to do so for the right reasons.

 Markus Niggli: You have to believe that a healthy and happy vineyard is a better vineyard.
 It is as simple as that.